Motility & Pictures

 - The MEDPOR® MCP Coupling Post, a system for enhanced prosthetic eye motility, has been developed to meet the desires of ophthalmologists and their anophthalmic patients who have been reconstructed with MEDPOR® Enucleation Shapes.

-- The central feature of this motility enhancing system is a threaded, medical grade titanium alloy post that might be easily placed in the patient's reconstructed socket following sufficient time for vascularization of the MEDPOR® Enucleation Shape.
+- The central feature of this motility enhancing system is a threaded, medical grade titanium alloy post that might possibly be easily placed in the patient's reconstructed socket following sufficient time for vascularization of the MEDPOR® Enucleation Shape.
 The back of the prosthetic eye is then modified to accept the rounded head of the MCP.
-The MCP might be introduced in a simple office procedure under local anesthesia, without the need of a power drill.
+The MCP might possibly be introduced in a simple office procedure under local anesthesia, without the need of a power drill.

 - The threaded post design allows for individualized height adjustment and prevents peg fallout which has been seen in other coupling systems.
 Excellent tissue interface has been observed between the conjunctiva and the titanium post.